-A multi-roller traction drive replaces the helical gear reducer in high-speed EV drive units — delivering bearing-grade quiet operation, 100 000+ RPM capability, and a 15:1 ratio in a single planetary stage.
+A multi-roller traction drive replaces the helical gear reducer in high-speed EV drive units.
+It delivers bearing-grade quiet operation, 100 000+ RPM capability, and a 15:1 ratio in a single planetary stage.

 High-speed EV motors operate at 20 000+ RPM.
 Conventional helical gear reducers struggle with the NVH, tooth loading, and efficiency loss that comes with these speeds.
 Traction drives eliminate the root cause.

 No gear mesh frequencies.
-A traction drive operates with bearing-like acoustics — no tooth-to-tooth impact excitation at any speed.
+A traction drive operates with bearing-like acoustics.
+There is no tooth-to-tooth impact excitation at any speed.

 NASA Lewis testing on the Nasvytis multi-roller drive demonstrated operation at 73 000 RPM.
 The physics support 100 000+ RPM operation.

-The compound stepped-planet architecture achieves what would require multiple gear meshes in a conventional reducer — in one compact stage.
+The compound stepped-planet architecture achieves in one compact stage what would require multiple gear meshes in a conventional reducer.

 Every ball bearing is a traction drive: the inner race is a sun, the outer race is the ring, and the balls are the planets.
 Traction drives simply engineer those same rolling contacts to transmit useful power.

-Torque is transferred through elastohydrodynamic (EHL) traction film — a pressurized lubricant that solidifies under load, shearing to transmit tangential force without metal-to-metal contact.
+Torque is transferred through the elastohydrodynamic (EHL) traction film, a pressurized lubricant that solidifies under load, shearing to transmit tangential force without metal-to-metal contact.
 Life is predicted using the same Lundberg-Palmgren L10 methods used for rolling bearings.

 | Attribute | Helical Gear | Multi-Roller TD |